 Tell me more about this Grüezi wool sleeping bag

-This ‘Plus’ model of the Grüezi wool sleeping bag is lightweight and perfect to use as a summer sleeping bag.
-Insulated with natural alpine wool insulation it helps to ensure you get a good night’s rest whatever adventure you are taking it on.
-High-quality, moisture resistant and small once packed, this is the ideal wool sleeping bag for trekking, camping and biking.
-We’ve used it a few times in the Lakes when out camping and it’s been brilliant!
+This Grüezi wool sleeping bag for kids is lightweight and perfect to use for camping, sleeping in the garden, sleepovers with friends and use in caravans.
+Insulated with 100% natural alpine wool insulation it helps to ensure children get a good night’s rest whatever adventure they are on!
+High-quality, moisture resistant and small once packed, this sleeping bag grows with the child and can therefore be used from approximately 100 cm to 170 cm in height.
+We’ve had it tried and tested by a few children a few times in the Lakes when out camping and they’ve rated it 10 out of 10.

 Here are some of this wool sleeping bag’s key features: